Sexual Assault Reports Increase at US Military Academies - The National Herald

-WASHINGTON — Reported sexual assaults at the U.S. military academies increased sharply during the 2020-21 school year, as students returned to in-person classes during the coronavirus pandemic, according to several U.S. officials familiar with the reports.
+WASHINGTON — Reported sexual assaults at the U.S. military academies increased sharply during the 2020-21 school year, as students returned to in-person classes during the coronavirus pandemic.

 The increase continues what officials believe is an upward trend at the academies, despite an influx of new sexual assault prevention and treatment programs.